-SchoolTutoring Academy’s tutoring programs for Manchester students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Manchester, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Manchester-Shortsville Central School District aligns its curriculum with the Common Core State Standards (CCSS) recently adopted by the New York State Education Department (NYSED) and various states throughout the nation.
 These benchmarks provide students with foundational and developmentally appropriate instruction in the core academic subjects, while providing older students ample opportunities to explore future career or educational plans.
 Its programs include Response to Intervention (RtI; K-5) and Academic Intervention Services (AIS; 6-12), English as a Second Language, and comprehensive special education.
 At the primary level, students receive lessons in core academic subjects, with emphasis on literacy in all grades and competencies with numbers.